mbusb/mbusb.github.io/page_faq.md

  * This is based on various factors.
  * If it is only minor bug release, then the release will have minor version number.
  * Version will be major if more distros, newer functinality and major change to code etc are added.

 ---

-## Your english is pathetic.

- * Fully agree with you.
-But I can't help that.
- * You are most welcome to correct it and send to me for improving.

----